Fashion Not Fakes

 - Help you to help yourself.
 We promise to help you identify the difference between a fabulous fashion steal and something that’s actually stolen.
 Read our Top 10 Tips For Spotting a Fake Online guide here.
-Listen.
-Got a bad feeling about a gorgeous bag?
-Tell Us.
+If you spot an item that looks suspicious, tell us.

-Play fair, or get out of there.
 If you are caught selling counterfeit goods on ASOS Marketplace you will never sell here again and we have a responsibility to report you to the authorities.
-Hope you look good in stripes.

 - Use your shopping savvy.
-Vintage quilted Chanel bags will never be £5 and the world will never be fair.
-Use your fashion flair to do a little research.
-As the old adage goes, if it seems too good to be true, it probably is too good to be true... it ain’t Miu Miu.
+Vintage quilted Chanel bags will never be £25.
+If in doubt then do a little research.
+As the old adage goes, if it seems too good to be true, it probably is too good to be true.

 - Talk to us.
-Report suspicions.
+Report your suspicions.
 Leave feedback.
-If you have any questions at all, contact email@example.com
+If you have any questions at all, contact firstname.lastname@example.org

 How to report a problem

 How to report Counterfeit or Suspicious Listings

 You have the ability to report every seller and boutique on the site.
-Use your power!
 Even if you’re just suspicious, it’s better to speak up than get scammed.
-Hit the report button on the sellers profile page (and product page) and send us a message which will then be investigated.
+By clicking the report button on the sellers profile page (and product page) send us a message which will then be investigated.

 Alternatively, mail us a link or a tip to email@example.com

 How to report a counterfeit once you have received it

 If you have bought an item for the Marketplace and you believe it is a counterfeit, you must first contact the seller to request a refund.
 If you do not receive your money back from the seller, then you are able to raise a ‘dispute’ which will notify our customer care team.
 When you raise a dispute, select the reason from the dropdown menu that states ‘I believe this item is counterfeit’ or email firstname.lastname@example.org